Nkzq/vite-frontend-starter/README.md

 })
 ```

-In your html file, pass your langugage key as data
+In your html file, pass your language key as data

 ```html
 <script type="application/json">